Peer Response: Paper 1

 Two benefits of peer response: 1) you get feedback from a classmate on your paper before submitting it for a grade; 2) examining the strengths and weaknesses of someone else's writing can help you recognize strengths and weaknesses in your own.

 How it works: You read your peer's draft critically, then respond with advice on how the paper might be improved.
-When you're finished, give the paper and your written response back to the author.
+When you're finished, return the paper and your response to it to your classmate; if you do the response outside of class, email your response to your classmate and "cc" it to chip.rogers@mga.edu.
 Later, read your classmate's comments on your paper, and if you agree with the suggestions, revise your paper accordingly, addressing the problems and weaknesses noted by your peer.
-Turn in your classmate's response to your work along with your paper when you turn in the final draft.

-Get mean: While you might comment on the paper's strengths, your primary concern is to focus on its weaknesses, particularly in the areas of structure, format, logic, and overall development of argument.
+While you might comment on the paper's strengths, your primary concern is to focus on its weaknesses, particularly in the areas of structure, format, logic, and overall development of content.
 Be tactful and considerate in your comments, but critical all the same—do it nicely, but "let 'em have it."
 Praise and back-patting will not help your peer improve his or her paper.

-Important: Type your response or write your response on notebook paper, not on a printout of this web page.
-Indicate your name as the "Peer" and your peer's name as "Author."
+Important: Indicate your name as the "Peer" and your peer's name as "Author."
 Your response should be approximately 1½-2 pages, at least.

-Instructions: Read the entire paper and then answer the following questions in order.
-Your comments are not restricted to these questions alone, though: any and all advice you can offer that might help your classmate improve the paper is appropriate.
+Instructions: Read the entire paper and then answer the following questions in order—number your answers according to the question numbers: 1, 2, 3, etc. Your comments are not restricted to these questions alone, though: any and all advice you can offer that might help your classmate improve the paper is appropriate.

-6. Does the topic sentence in each paragraph of the author's views answer the intro question directly (using the very words from the question in each answer)?
+3. Does the topic sentence in each body paragraph answer the central question directly (using the very words from the question in each answer)?
+Note that topic sentences should be the first in each body paragraph.
 Suggest improvements in the topic sentences.

-8. Is the conclusion effective?
-Does it leave the reader impressed with the culmination of the writer's argument, or does it just fizzle out?
+5. Evaluate the conclusion, considering whether it leaves the reader impressed with the culmination of the writer's analysis, or does it just fizzle out?
 Is the thesis statement clear in the conclusion?
 Is the paragraph adequately developed (i.e. somewhere near half a page in length)?
 Make specific suggestions for improvements in any areas needed in the conclusion.

 Golden Rules